 born of experience and is not open to discussion.

 We cannot accept work thru other shops, consultants, or agents.
-We only work for private parties.

-active participation of the machine's owner, and we are happy to
+machine's owner, and we are happy to

 Equipment left on premises 30 days or more